alekseylavery/vex-hugo/exampleSite/content/english/contact/_index.md

 ---
 title: Lavery Family
-description: Contact us to get more information
+description: Contact us to get more information and be notified when we are live!
 office:
   title: LXE LABs
   mobile: ''